 Rule 3301.
 Elected Member Officers.
-The Speaker and the Speaker Pro Tem shall be members and shall be elected by the members of the House, except as otherwise provided in subsection (b) of Rule 3304.
+The Speaker and the Speaker Pro Tem shall be members and shall be elected by the members of the House, except that the Speaker and the Speaker Pro Tem shall not be eligible to be elected to serve more than two bienniums or terms and except as otherwise provided in subsection (b) of Rule 3304.

 Rule 3302.
 Duties of the Speaker.
-In addition to other powers and duties of the Speaker provided by the Rules of the House and by law, the Speaker shall have the powers and duties as follows:
+In addition to other powers and duties of the Speaker provided by the Rules of the House and by law, the

+Speaker shall have the powers and duties as follows:

 - (a) To preserve order and decorum; - (b) to take such actions and measures as necessary to secure the health and safety of the public, legislative staff and members to conduct legislative business by directing changes in House protocol and procedures from the provisions of House rules 101 through 107, 501 through 507, 1305, 1701, 1704, 1906, 2501 through 2509, 3501 through 3507 and 4305.
 A member may challenge any such action or measure made by the Speaker.
-Such challenge shall be made by a motion offered on the previous day and shall be upheld by an affirmative vote of a majority of the members elected or appointed; - (c) to decide all questions of order, subject to appeal to the House; - (d) in the absence of the Speaker Pro Tem, to appoint any member to perform the duties of the chair for not more than two consecutive legislative days; and - (e) to name a chairperson to preside when the House is in Committee of the Whole.
+Such challenge shall be made by a motion offered on the previous day and shall be upheld by an affirmative vote of a majority of the members elected or appointed: - (c) to decide all questions of order, subject to appeal to the House; - (d) in the absence of the Speaker Pro Tem, to appoint any member to perform the duties of the chair for not more than two consecutive legislative days; and - (e) to name a chairperson to preside when the House is in Committee of the Whole.